Nakul22/Sirius/Readme.md

 | PCB Fabrication  | Autodesk Eagle  |
 | Data processing  | Matlab  |

-The results have been validated on a Macbook Air M1 running Matlab 2023a.
-The provided scripts should work on any linux or windows machine as well, with the following add-on packages installed.
+We have validated the results on a Macbook Air M1 running Matlab 2023a.
+However, the provided scripts should work on any Linux or Windows machine with the following add-on packages installed.

 | Matlab add-on package  | Version |
 | ------------- | ------------- |